MatrixEditor/caterpillar/docs/sphinx/source/library/model/bitfield.rst

 Default Options
 ---------------

-.. py:attr:: EndGroup
+.. py:attribute:: EndGroup

     .. versionadded:: 2.5.0

     Alias for the :attr:`B_GROUP_NEW` flag, used to indicate that a new bitfield group should be started.

-.. py:attr:: NewGroup
+.. py:attribute:: NewGroup

     Alias for the :attr:`B_GROUP_END` flag, used to indicate that the current bitfield group should be finalized.